NAU-Datascience/NAU-Datascience.github.io/_posts/2018-01-27-Engineering Extreme Event Forecasting at Uber with Recurrent Neural Networks.md

 [Link to full post](https://eng.uber.com/neural-networks/)

-the goal of the experiment is predict where, when, and how many ride requests Uber will receive at any given time.
+The goal of the experiment is predicted where, when, and how many rides requests Uber will receive at any given time.
 Creating this model is challenging because for special days in the year, there are numerous unexpected activities.
-For example NYE (new years eve) is very busy day for uber, but it is not correlated with the month or anyhing also this kind of days happens once in a year so hard to get in data.
+For example, NYE (new years eve) is a very busy day for uber, but it is not correlated with the month or anything also this kind of days happens once in a year so hard to get in data.
 In addition to historical data, extreme event prediction also depends on numerous external factors, including weather, population growth etc.

 ![](http://eng.uber.com/wp-content/uploads/2017/06/image2-2.png)

 ## Creating Uber’s new extreme event forecasting model

-They decided to use LSTD and because of data shortages they use data from many cities at once, which greatly improved our accuracy.
+They decided to use LSTD and because of data shortages, they use data from many cities at once, which greatly improved our accuracy.

 ## Building a new architecture with neural networks